riod94/profiler-benchmark/README.md

 # Profiler Benchmark

-The ProfilerBenchmark library is used for benchmarking and profiling PHP code.
+The ProfilerBenchmark library is used for benchmarking and profiling Laravel code.
+It is used to measure the performance of code.
+It is a simple and lightweight library.

 ## Installation